jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.33 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

 Representative PoC comments were:
-- “PreCICE contains a built-in profiler that tracks the time spent during events with an additional python tool that can transform this data between different representations and merge the data of different component runs.”
+- PreCICE contains a built-in profiler that tracks the time spent during events with an additional python tool that can transform this data between different representations and merge the data of different component runs.
-- “Time is tracked, memory usage is not tracked.
+- Time is tracked, memory usage is not tracked.
-Since executables are seprate, can use tools in the OS to track”
+Since executables are seprate, we can use tools in the OS to track.
-- “precice is not responsible for memory management or error propagation and plays no role here”
+- preCICE is not responsible for memory management or error propagation and plays no role here.

 From a technical perspective, considering preCICE's architecture and features:
 - While preCICE introduces relatively low overhead in most scenarios, it does not include a full performance monitoring stack.
 Performance analysis is typically done using external profilers and logging around the solvers and preCICE calls.